nv593/KC_Home_Analysis/README.md

 - In our data exploration phase, we delved into the dataset to uncover insights.
 Here's what we found:

 ### Visualizations
-In our data analysis, I created various visualizations to help illustrate key insights from our dataset.
-These visualizations provide valuable information to address our business problem of estimating home prices effectively.

 **Correlation Heatmap**
 ![Visualization 1](./visualizations/visualization1.png)
-*We find that features like 'sqft_living' and 'grade' have strong positive correlations with home prices.
-This means larger living spaces and higher grades tend to lead to higher prices, which is crucial information for our business problem.*
+*We find that features like 'sqft_living' and 'grade' have strong positive correlations with home prices.*

 **Log-Transformed Price Distribution**